Ten Facts About Fingerprints

 A company called Intelligent Fingerprinting, which is connected to the University of East Anglia, has developed a fingerprint-based drug test.
 The technology can detect the presence of a number of illegal drugs, including opiates, cocaine and cannabis from just one fingerprint sample.

 The test takes less than ten minutes, and uses the sweat found in a fingerprint the measure drug traces.
 It is non-invasive compared to other forms of drug testing, such as saliva or urine collection.

 The fingerprint-based test even works on dead bodies, and is being used by coroners to help investigate cause of death.

 Studies have shown that 13% of participants, who had never used any of the drugs involved, have fingerprints which are contaminated with drugs such as cocaine.
 Cocaine is well-known to be present on many bank notes, but this high result still surprised the scientists.

 However, they were able to set a cut-off point which could distinguish between accidental environmental exposure and actual drug usage, so there is no need to be concerned about false positives with this new technology.

-Tensor plc is a UK based, award winning, market leader in designing, manufacturing and installing security, access control, attendance monitoring and energy management solutions.
+Tensor plc is a UK based, award winning, market leader in designing, manufacturing and installing biometric time and attendance monitoring, site security and access control, and energy management solutions.

 We provide biometric readers which use employees’ fingerprints for maximum security and certainty of identification.